sshuttle/sshuttle/docs/manpage.rst

     control feature, maximizing bandwidth usage.
 Use at your own risk.

+.. option:: --latency-buffer-size

+    Set the size of the buffer used in latency control.
+The default is ``32768``.
+Changing this option allows a compromise to be made between latency and bandwidth without completely disabling latency control (with :option:`--no-latency-control`).

 .. option:: -D, --daemon

     Automatically fork into the background after connecting